mojolingo/talking_stick/README.md

 * Rails app notifies all room participants when one joins or leaves
 * Rails app proxies call setup between participants in each room

+## TODO

+* Add rake task to copy view files to app for easy overriding

 ## The Name

 The [Talking Stick] is a tradition among Native American (and other) cultures which specifies a simple yet effective way for facilitating group conversations.
 For more, see the [Wikipedia Article](https://en.wikipedia.org/wiki/Talking_stick), or this insightful blog post by [Rich Goidel](http://www.dangerouskitchen.com/shut-up-and-listen/).